johan--/claude-code-tips/README.md

 **Entering newlines (multi-line input):**

 The quickest method works everywhere without any setup: type `\` followed by Enter to create a newline.
-For keyboard shortcuts, run `/terminal-setup` in Claude Code to configure Shift+Enter.
+For keyboard shortcuts, run `/terminal-setup` in Claude Code.
 On Mac Terminal.app, I use Option+Enter.

 ## Tip 38: Spend some time planning, but also prototype quickly